guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 As with every investment there is the risk that the value of your fund can go up or down.

-You can take as much money as often as you want but there'll be a charge every time you withdraw money.
+You can take as much money as often as you want but there may be a charge every time you withdraw money.
 Your provider will pay it to you after having taken off any [Income Tax](/tax) due.
 You should think about how much you take out every year and how long you want your money to last.

 %Taking out larger sums can mean you pay more tax.%